grahambell/crab/README.rst

 the location in which the templates (``templ``), resources (``res``) and example files (``doc``) should be installed.

-To run Crab without installing it, and if any of the Python dependancies listed above can not be installed, they can be symlinked into the ``lib`` directory in the following locations::
+To run Crab without installing it, and if any of the Python dependencies listed above can not be installed, they can be symlinked into the ``lib`` directory in the following locations::